PRESS ESC TO CLOSE

 As the weather cools down and the nights draw in, dogs are more likely to struggle with their mobility.
 “Dogs who coped relatively well in the summer are suddenly stiff and limping now that the weather is cooler and more damp,” says Dr. Linda Simon, a veterinary surgeon.

+Your dog may experience inflamed joints or arthritis flare ups during the fall and winter seasons.
 This is likely to be worse first thing after getting up in the morning, according to veterinarian Dr. Amanda Takiguchi.

 Rooted in nature and vet formulated, these chews have more than 1,000 mg of powerful natural ingredients to help your pup deal with occasional discomfort.
 Glucosamine HCl, MSM, green-lipped mussels, and chondroitin support mobility and flexibility while also stimulating cartilage growth and maintaining joint lubrication.